Direct vs Programmatic Advertising: What's the difference?

 Vibe is a platform that simplifies TV advertising for businesses of all sizes.
 Users can launch targeted ad campaigns on leading streaming apps and TV channels.

-Here are five essential features of Vibe:
+Here are 5 essential features of Vibe:

 • Targeting: You can reach the right audience based on demographics, interests, and purchase intent, ensuring your ads hit the mark.